ncatlab/nlab-content/pages/6/5/0/1/1056/content.md

 This is remarkable, in that it says that every [[homotopy n-type|homotopy type]], i. e. every weak equivalence class of $\infty$-groupoids, is obtained by $\infty$-groupoidifying just categories.

 In fact, Thomason claimed that cofibrant objects in his structure are [[poset]]s, which would mean that even just posets are already sufficient to model all homotopy types via Kan fibrant replacement of their nerves.

-However, apparently somebody observed some problem with Thomasson's original claim to this effect. [[Urs Schreiber|I]] am not sure what the status of the claim is.
+> However, apparently somebody observed some problem with Thomason's original claim to this effect. [[Urs Schreiber|I]] am not sure what the status of the claim is.

 There is also a model structure on [[Cat]] in which weak equivalences are the "true" weak [[equivalence of categories|equivalences of categories]] (not of anything constructed from).
 This is called the [[folk model structure on Cat]].